JakovFreund/tabletop-assistant/tasks.md

 - check out weapon StatusEffect implementation (MAGIC_WEAPON, PACT_WEAPON...).
 Can items have StatusEffects?
 - also need a appliesStatusEffect property of spell (clickable in log and can be dragged to a creature)
 - move gamestate to folder (rename to save-DD-MM-YY or something)
-- periodic saving to json (multiple json "saves", autoloads latest one) ~ every 2 minutes
+- periodic saving to json (multiple json "saves", autoloads latest one) ~ saves every 2 minutes
 - render different damage types and heals differently (create react objects for them?)
 - go look through monsters statblocks for missing statuseffects
 - Creature.spellbook (will need primary ability of source of learned spell to calculate save DC), sort spellbook by school, ability to favourite spells